 Step 8 “Why don’t you self publish?” a literary agent suggests.

 Step 9 I book a place on a self publishing weekend.
-One of our tutors is Catherine Ryan Howard who shares lots of great self publishing insights on her blog – http://www.catherineryanhoward.com, which I was already following.
-I was a bit starstruck.
+One of our tutors is Catherine Ryan Howard who shares LOTS of great self publishing tips on her blog – HERE

 Steps still to come: